-3.2 Role of the Director
+Role of the Executive Director

-The Director's role is:
+The Executive Director's role is to:

-- to provide professional advice to the Board on policy and strategic matters; - to advise the Board of risks and legal and other constraints which affect the operations of the AQA; - to implement the policy decisions and strategic plan of the Board; - to provide the Board with relevant information to support members of the Board in the discharge of their governance responsibilities; - to advise the Board on matters relating to the review, maintenance and enhancement of quality in universities; - to conduct the activities of the AQA in accordance with the policy and strategy of the Board; - to manage the operation of the AQA, including management of risk, and to administer the funds of the AQA within appropriate authority limits; - to report to the Board on the operation of the AQA as requested by the Board; - to prepare plans and budgets and advise the Board on the strategic framework for AQA; - to prepare the Annual Report, the annual accounts and Statement of Performance of the AQA for adoption by the Board and inclusion in Universities New Zealand annual accounts; - to build constructive relationships with universities, national and international quality assurance and education agencies; - to ensure the Operations Manual of the AQA is kept up to date; - to make recommendations to the Board on the appointment of auditors to the Register of Auditors and Reviewers, and to provide for their training; - to assist in and ensure the smooth running of the audits and the preparation of the audit reports; - to employ the other staff of the AQA;
+- provide professional advice to the Board on policy and strategic matters; - advise the Board of risks, legal and other constraints which affect the operations of AQA;

+- implement the policy decisions and strategic plan of the Board; - provide the Board with relevant information to support members of the Board in the discharge of their governance responsibilities; - advise the Board on matters relating to the review, maintenance and enhancement of quality in universities; - conduct the activities of AQA in accordance with the policy and strategy of the Board, including upholding Te Tiriti o Waitangi and honouring AQA's obligations as a Tiriti partner; - manage the operation of AQA, including management of risk, and to administer the funds of AQA within appropriate authority limits; - report to the Board on the operation of AQA as requested by the Board; - prepare plans and budgets and advise the Board on the strategic framework for AQA; - prepare the Annual Report, the annual accounts and Statement of Performance of AQA for adoption by the Board and inclusion in Universities New Zealand - Te Pokai Tara annual accounts; - be informed on the extent and nature of Māori education outcomes, as well as efforts to achieve equity for Māori in education and quality assurance; - build constructive and collaborative relationships with universities, national and international quality assurance and education agencies, and Māori in the university and the wider tertiary education sector. - ensure AQA's Operations Manual is kept up to date; - make recommendations to the Board on the appointment of auditors to the Register of Auditors and Reviewers, and to provide for their training; - assist in and ensure the smooth running of the audits and the preparation of the audit reports; - employ other AQA staff; - ensure that AQA implements appropriate quality assurance and risk management processes; - fulfil other duties as appropriate to the purpose and functioning of the Board and AQA.